na-na-hi/renget/archive/pmdg_questions.md

 >How would native Pokemon react if you told them their whole world was just a video game?
 And would you choose to tell them that in the first place, or keep it a secret?
 >Do actual framed beds exist in this world, or does everyone sleep on piles of hay?
 >Do Ice-type Pokemon feel cold to the touch?
 And do they get chilly in cold weather or are they immune to low temperatures?

+##Question archive (questions used in previous threads)
+Newer questions are at the top of the list

+>Are Pokemon pigeonholed or typecast into careers based on their species?
+For example, are all Hitmonchan expected to become martial artists?
+>At some mystery dungeons, there is money and treasure.
+Once they are claimed, do treasures "respawn" or "restock"?
+If not, where did it all come from in the first place, or were the items just warped from somewhere else?
 >Are Bug-type Pokemon super-strong, like how ants can lift many times their own weight?
 Or do they lack that sort of super strength, since they're not as small as IRL bugs?

-##Question archive (questions used in previous threads)
-Newer questions are at the top of the list
+>What hobbies do Pokemon have that aren't dungeon exploring?

+>Ever considered recruiting 'em all?
+>Just how many Reviver Seeds do you burn through?
+>Favorite thing about your least favorite PMD?
+>Least favorite thing about your favorite PMD?

+>Ever attempt a level 1 dungeon?
+>Worst way you've ever died in a dungeon?
+>Favorite VANILLA starter duo?
+>Favorite CUSTOM starter duo?

+>Thoughts on Super Mystery Dungeon's Emeras?
+Good idea that adds an extra element of strategy, or bad idea that relies too much on luck?
+>Just how much do you spam Reviver Seeds?
+>What dungeons in the series have given you the most trouble?
+It could be simply difficult, or it could be a painful experience with recruitment.
+>Be honest, what did you think of the clover guild stuff when you first saw it?
+I'm not here to judge.

 >Favorite "niche" item?
 I'm talking stuff that isn't the common old Pure Seeds or Petrify Orbs
 >Favorite and LEAST favorite songs from the series?